 In Ontario and Alberta, wholesale and retail customers may contract to purchase electricity.
 In Ontario, residential and low-volume consumers may purchase from competitive retailers or pay a default price passed through by their local distribution company; this default price is periodically 'smoothed' by the OEB to reduce volatility.
 As a result of rate-regulation of most baseload generation, various government subsidies and price smoothing, the retail market for residential and low-volume consumers has been significantly dampened.
 There is a more robust market for commercial and industrial customers.

 In Alberta, consumers are free to purchase their electricity from any licenced retailer.
 Neither wholesale nor retail electricity prices are regulated, making Alberta the only province with fully competitive wholesale or retail markets.
-Small-volume consumers who do not wish to purchase electricity from a competitive licensed retailer are eligible for a regulated rate available to eligible consumers until 30 April 2013.
+Small-volume consumers who do not wish to purchase electricity from a competitive licensed retailer are eligible for a regulated rate available to eligible consumers until 30 April 2018.
 Owners of distribution systems must provide a regulated rate, either directly or indirectly, by appointing a regulated rate provider.
 The AUC regulates the rates charged by the regulated providers.
-As previously noted, much of the electricity traded in Alberta is not priced at the hourly pool price; rather the price is set in a direct sales contracts or forward contracts.
+As previously noted, much of the electricity traded in Alberta is not priced at the hourly pool price; rather the price is set in direct sales contracts or forward contracts.
 These direct sales contracts and forward contracts must be undertaken in accordance with rules set by the AESO.

 In Canada, wholesale and retail customers may contract to purchase natural gas.
 Depending on the province, the rate a customer pays for natural gas may be a regulated rate or a contracted rate.
 Regulated rates are set by provincial regulators whereas the provincial regulators have no jurisdiction over competitive contracts.